On the Strategyproofness of the Geometric Median: GEOMETRIC MEDIAN: PRELIMINARIES

 where $\delta_i^j = 1$ if $i=j$, and $0$ if $i \neq j$.
 Combining all coordinates then yields

-It is then clear that $\nabla^2\ell_2(\varz) \varz = \frac{1}{\norm{\varz}{2}} \left( \varz - \unitvector{\varz} \unitvector{\varz}^T \varz \right) = 0$.
-Meanwhile, if $\varx \perp \varz$, then $\unitvector{\varz}^T \varx= 0$, which then results in $\nabla^2\ell_2(\varz) \varx = \varx / \norm{\varz}{2}$.
+It is then clear that $\nabla^2\ell_2(\parz) \parz = \frac{1}{\norm{\parz}{2}} \left( \parz - \unitvector{\parz} \unitvector{\parz}^T \parz \right) = 0$.
+Meanwhile, if $\parx \perp \parz$, then $\unitvector{\parz}^T \parx= 0$, which then results in $\nabla^2\ell_2(\parz) \parx = \parx / \norm{\parz}{2}$.
 This proves the lemma. \end{proof}

-Intuitively, the lemma says that the pull of $\varz$ on $0$ does not change if we slightly move $\varz$ along the direction $\varz$.
-However, this pull is indeed changed if we move $\varz$ in a direction orthogonal to $\varz$.
-Moreover, the further away $\varz$ is from $0$, the weaker is this change in direction.
+Intuitively, the lemma says that the pull of $\parz$ on $0$ does not change if we slightly move $\parz$ along the direction $\parz$.
+However, this pull is indeed changed if we move $\parz$ in a direction orthogonal to $\parz$.
+Moreover, the further away $\parz$ is from $0$, the weaker is this change in direction.

-\subsection{Existence and uniqueness}
+\subsection{Existence and Uniqueness}

 In dimension one, the definition of the geometric median coincides with the definition of the median.
 As a result, the geometric median may not be uniquely defined.
-Fortunately, in higher dimension, the uniqueness can be guaranteed, under reasonable assumptions.
-We first prove a few useful lemmas about the strict convexity of convex and piecewise strictly convex functions. \begin{lemma} If $f$ is convex on $[0,1]$, and strictly convex on $(0,1)$, then it is strictly convex on $[0,1]$. \end{lemma}
+Fortunately, in higher dimensions, the uniqueness can be guaranteed, under reasonable assumptions.
+We first prove a few useful lemmas about the strict convexity of convex and piecewise strictly convex functions.
+In what follows, we define the dimension of the tuple $\paramfamily$ of preferred vectors as the dimension of the affine space spanned by these vectors, i.e., $\dim \paramfamily \triangleq \dim \set{\paramsub{\voter} - \paramsub{\voterbis} \st \voter, \voterbis \in [\VOTER]}$.
+We then have the following result.